-- 300 grams frozen or fresh vegan 'beef' pieces I used a packet of frozen Naked Glory Tender strips (UK supermarket).
-It was a 280 gram packet but ideally I would use 300g.
-Or use 300-400g firm tofu.
+- 300 grams frozen or fresh vegan 'beef' pieces this recipe utilises a packet of frozen Naked Glory Tender strips or 'beef' strips (UK supermarket).

-- 350 g broccoli 1 medium, chopped into small-medium sized florets.
+- 350 grams broccoli Sliced into small-medium florets.
 Chop the stems into thin julienne sticks and use these also.
 Its best to peel the thick part of the stem to remove the tough outer edge.

-- 150 g green bell pepper Sliced long and into thin strips.
-Alternatively use thin sliced julienne celery sticks.
+- 150 grams green bell pepper Sliced long and into thin strips.

 - 1 inch fresh ginger Grated or minced.
 I freeze my ginger and grate from frozen.
-I leave the peel on.
 Alternatively use 2 teaspoon of dried ginger.

 For the Mongolian brown sauce:

-- Mix the vegan pieces with the maple syrup, white wine vinegar, and dark soy sauce. (can marinade from frozen)Set aside until needed.
+- Mix the vegan pieces with 1 tablespoon each of maple syrup, white wine vinegar, and dark soy sauce. (can marinade from frozen)Set aside until needed.

 Prepare the brown sauce:

-- (If having rice or noodles as an accompaniment begin preparing and cooking, as you cook the veggies.)
+- (If having rice or noodles as an accompaniment begin preparing these as you stir fry the veggies.)

 Cook the Mongolian 'beef':

-- Add 1 cup of vegetable stock to a non-stick sauté pan and bring to a simmer.
+- Add 1 cup (250ml) of vegetable stock to a pan and bring to a simmer.
 Lower the heat and add the garlic and ginger.
-Cook for 3 minutes.Or heat the olive oil and add the garlic and ginger and cook over a medium heat, stirring frequently, for 3 minutes.
+Cook for 3 minutes.Or heat the coconut oil and add the garlic and ginger and cook over a medium heat, stirring frequently, for 2-3 minutes.

-- Add the vegan beef strips and mix well.Cook for 3 minutes.
+- Add the meat free beef strips and mix well.Cook for 3 minutes.

 - Add the green pepper and broccoli.
 Mix well and cook for 5-10 minutes until the broccoli is soft but still crisp.Stir frequently to avoid sticking.
 Add an extra splash of water or veggie stock if necessary to avoid sticking.(To cook the broccoli quicker, add a little stock or water to the pan and place a lid over so the broccoli can steam)